 The Faculty Compensation Survey is conducted annually by the American Association of University Professors.
 It is the largest independent source of data on both full-time and part-time faculty salaries and benefits.
 The survey is open to both two- and four-year United States colleges and universities.
 The study collects data on more than 375,000 faculty members from over 1,000 institutions, representing all 50 states and Puerto Rico.
-The results of the Faculty Compensation Survey, the Annual Report on the Economic Status of the Profession, are published in the March-April issue of Academe, the AAUP magazine.

 The survey collects data on both salary and benefit information by gender and by faculty rank -- professor, associate, assistant, instructor, lecturer, and faculty without a rank.
 Benefit information includes data on retirement, medical, dental, disability, tuition, FICA, unemployment, group life, and worker's compensation.
-Additionally, the survey asks about compensation information for senior administrators, as well as part-time faculty and graduate teaching assistants.
+Additionally, the survey asks about compensation information for senior administrators, as well as part-time faculty members and graduate teaching assistants.